 - Garlic

-- Sieved tomato puree -> You can probably find several type of tomato sauces in the stores.
-We recommend choosing sieved tomato puree which is thicker and unseasoned.
+- Sieved tomato puree → You can probably find several types of tomato sauces in the stores.
+We recommend choosing sieved tomato puree, which is thicker and unseasoned.

 Spinach tofu ricotta

 We kind of combined our 5-ingredient vegan cashew alfredo sauce with crumbled tofu, so the vegan ricotta, in the end, is juicy and not dry.
-If you need a nut-free version, make our vegan bechamel sauce recipe instead.
-So what do you need to make a spinach tofu ricotta?
+If you need a nut-free version, make our vegan Bechamel sauce recipe instead.

 - Soaked cashews